 Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Sometimes it feels like it's just you and your dog fighting cancer, but that's not true.
-Your veterinarian is important, of course, but there are many other cancer fighters on your healthcare team.
+Your healthcare team members are all cancer fighters!
 Meet the many folks dedicated to your dog's health who aren't licensed veterinarians.

 Key Takeaways

-• The assistants and front office staff at a veterinary practice are critical for triage and assisting with your dog’s care.
+- A veterinary practice’s assistants and front office staff are critical for triage and assisting with your dog’s care.

 Veterinary Technicians